-By default, the Reports section is accessible to the Administrator, Accountant and Property Owner, but you can also give permissions such as Price Management, Financial Viewer or Reporting to your other team members, enabling access to this section for them.
+By default, the Reports section is accessible to the Administrator and Accountant, but you can also give permissions such as Price Management, Financial Viewer or Reporting to your other team members, enabling access to this section for them.

 In case you have any questions about the Reports section in iGMS, please contact our Customer Experience Team via email@example.com.